tgirke/GEN242/content/en/tutorials/systempiper/systemPipeR.md

 workflow control class called *`SYSargsList`* (see Figure 2).
-This design offers many advantages such as: (i) options to run workflows either entirely from within R, from various command-line wrappers (e.g., *cwl-runner*) or from other languages (*, e.g.,* Bash or Python).
+This design offers many advantages such as: (i) options to run workflows either entirely from within R, from various command-line wrappers (e.g., *cwl-runner*) or from other languages (*e.g.*, Bash or Python).
 Apart from providing support for both command-line and R/Bioconductor software, the package provides utilities for containerization, parallel evaluations on computer clusters and automated generation of interactive analysis reports.